 MORE: Best Shows to Watch on Netflix Now

 Hulu: Best Streaming Service for Network TV

-If you want to keep current with the latest TV shows but don't feel like investing in a cable subscription or an HD antenna, Hulu is the best solution.
+If you want to keep current with the latest TV shows but don't feel like investing in a cable subscription or an HD antenna, Hulu Plus is the best solution.
 This service provides access to most major network shows (aside from CBS' programs) and a handful of cable shows the day after they air.
 It also lets subscribers access a show's entire current season — or often all of the program's seasons.
-Hulu is the best place to get BBC content in the United States.
-In addition, the service hosts a number of original shows (such as Casual), exclusives (Seinfeld), a selection of offbeat movies (Jerry Maguire) and a surprising amount of classic anime series.
+Hulu Plus is the best place to get BBC content in the United States.
+In addition, the service hosts a number of original shows (including joint ventures with the BBC, like The Wrong Mans and season 4 of The Thick of It), a selection of offbeat movies and a surprising amount of classic anime series.
 Even with a paid subscription, you have to sit through commercials, but far fewer than if you watched the same shows on cable.

 Amazon Prime Instant Video: Best Streaming Service for Families